 - View recently listed Lake Winnipesaukee real estate.

 - View recently sold Lakes Region real estate.

 - Search all Lake Winnipesaukee property for sale.

 Contact Nicole Watkins to learn more about Lake Winnipesaukee real estate and the Lakes Region, or if you're interesting in buying or selling a lake home in New Hampshire.

 - Real estate in New Hampshire's Lakes Region is continuing to boom, experiencing high demand across all property types, especially Lakes Region real estate under $750,000 and waterfront homes for sale on Lake Winnipesaukee and in the greater Lakes Region of New Hampshire.
-Several factors such as low interest rates, high quality of life, more acceptance of remote work, and low gas prices have made the Lakes Region even more appealing to many, from first time buyers, to retirees, to families and investors looking to buy a second home.
+Several factors such as low interest rates, high quality of life, and low gas prices have made the Lakes Region even more appealing to many, from first time buyers to retirees to families and investors looking to buy a second home.

 - Single family homes for sale in the Lakes Region are the primary type of Lakes Region real estate, accounting for over three-quarters of total units.

 - Lakes Region homes are not as old as other regions in New Hampshire, but with the average age of a Lakes Region home for sale being over forty years (1978 is the median year built), there is high demand for new construction on Lake Winnipesaukee and in the surrounding Lakes Region New Hampshire towns.

 - Household incomes are projected to rise in the Lakes Region, indicating potential opportunities to buy up.